Newborns face some critical adaptations when they are born and start to breathe on their own.

 This form of hemoglobin is very effective for binding to oxygen so it the fetus gets all the oxygen it needs from the mother's blood.
 It's not as effective at releasing that oxygen into the baby's bloodstream.
 Nor does it have to be.
 A baby in the womb isn't going to go snow skiing at high altitude or join a pickup basketball game.

 When the child is born, however, fetal hemoglobin becomes potentially problematic.
-The baby has to breathe on his own, but fetal hemoglobin is slow to release oxygen to the cells that need it.
+The baby has to breathe on his own, but fetal hemoglobin is slow to release oxygen into the cells that need it.
 As long as the baby's blood contains mostly fetal hemoglobin, it needs more hemoglobin.
 When the neonate's body begins to produce an "adult" form of hemoglobin known as Hb (or Hgb).
 Before the baby's body has replaced HbF with Hb, it needs high hemoglobin, at least 12 grams per deciliter, to function properly.
 After the baby's body has replaced HbF with Hb, it only needs 6 grams per deciliter to function normally.
 Not every baby, however, matures so anemia can be avoided even when hemoglobin levels fall.

 Hereditary Persistence of Fetal Hemoglobin